jeffdelara/chessgame/README.md

 - Check / Checkmates
 - Timer for each player and countdown
 - Game automatically ends after the detection of a `Checkmate`
+- Castling
+- En passant
+- Pawn promotion - when a pawn reaches the end of the board, they will be allowed to choose a new piece as replacement

 ## Detecting a way to survive
 When a `King` is checked, the game will look for possible ways to get out of a check and will suggest you some moves.
 For example, if a `King` can not move, it will look for its other pieces if its possible to block or capture a `checker`.
 Though, the suggestions can only be seen on the dev console.